Check the Zabbix Home Page at http://www.zabbix.com for information about the current version and for downloading instructions.

 The directory contains Makefile and sources for zabbix_sender.

-The directory contains include Zabbix files.
+The directory contains Zabbix include files.

 The directory contains start-up scripts for different platforms.